canattofilipe/docker/network.rst

 =======

 - Each container has its own IP.
-- By default the container are in the same network, but it can be changed.
+- By default the containers are in the same network, but it can be changed.
 - The default docker network model is bridge, it uses it to acess  the host network.

 Network Types: